aydancoskun/FairnessTNA/README.md

 Fairness Time & Attendance
 ==========================

-Fairness is a Fork of the TimeTrex Workforce Management by Mike Benoit which he kindly licensed under the GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3.
+Fairness is a Fork of the "TimeTrex Workforce Management" software by Mike Benoit which is kindly licensed under the GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3.
 See LICENSE file for the full license text.

 Acknowledgement and thank you!